seezee/WP-FOFT-Loader/readme.md

 == Upgrade Notice ==

-= 1.0.15 =
+= 1.0.16 =
-* 2019-06-14
+* 2019-06-15
-* Added missing change to changelog & re-assigned version numbers
+* Corrected font weight mapping in README & upload instructions
+* Updated recommended Font Squirrel Generator settings

 [//]: # (REMEMBER to update the Stable tag and copy all changes to readme.txt!)